ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/1_AimingTheBall.md

 Here are 3 ways to access the documentation
 1. Type the function name in the editor (for example ``random``), then ``right click + Keyword help`` on the code
 1. Type the function name in the editor (for example ``random``), then ``left click + F1`` on the text
-1. Go to google.com and type ``game maker <function name>`` (for example ``random``)
+1. Go to https://www.google.com and type ``game maker <function name>`` (for example ``random``)

-That should take you to [this page](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Maths_And_Numbers/Number_Functions/random.htm).
-This only thing to keep in mind when reading it is that they use the term "returns" instead of "outputs". return is the standard term in programming circles, I just thought output was a more clear term when explaining it the first time
+All of the different approaches should take you to the same place, [this page](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Maths_And_Numbers/Number_Functions/random.htm).
+This only thing to keep in mind when reading is that they use the term "returns" instead of "outputs". return is the standard term in programming circles, I just thought output was a more clear term when explaining it the first time

-So from reading the manual we see that random will return a random number between 0 and 360.
-I chose 360, because that's the largest number direction can have, and using random will allow the ball to randomly start in any direction.
+So from reading the manual we see that ``random`` will return a ``random`` number between 0 and 360.
+I chose 360, because that's the largest number direction can have, and using ``random`` will allow the ball to randomly start in any direction.
 Here's a chart giving you an idea of how those numbers represent direction

 ![](../../images/pong/direction_circle.png)

-So direction = 0 would make the ball go right, 90 would make it go up, etc
+So ``direction = 0;`` would make the ball go right, 90 would make it go up, etc

-Then we set to speed to make the ball actually move in that direction (otherwise it won't move at all)
+Then we set to ``speed`` to make the ball actually move in that direction (otherwise it won't move at all)

 When we test this out, we should see more variation in the ball's starting direction